-CO-2 Familiar with great poets like Kabeer, Jayasi, Thulasi, Soor, Bihari and their thought and
+CO-2 Familiar with great poets like Kabeer, Jayasi, Thulasi, Soor, Bihari and their thought and Philosophy.

-Philosophy.

-CO-3 Recognizes the diverse dimensions of Hindi Literature.

-CO-4 Understand the old literary languages like avadhi, vraj etc.
+- CO-3 Recognizes the diverse dimensions of Hindi Literature. - CO-4 Understand the old literary languages like avadhi, vraj etc. - CO-5 The students gain comprehensive knowledge of the classification of Hindi literature from the beginning to 1800 AD. - CO-6 Critically evaluate the contributions of poet to Hindi literature during the various periods.

-HN 1341 Core Course III History of Hindi Literature: Modern period
+HN 1341 Core Course III